Skip to main content

 Moving Beyond the “Cost-Plus” Uncertainty

 FHAS was founded 30 years ago with a specific mission: to provide independent, clinically credible medical reviews.
-Early in our journey, we realized that the government’s primary need—second only to accuracy—was dependability.
+Early in our journey, we realized that the government’s primary need—second only to accuracy—was dependability, Bobeck says.

-By utilizing a fixed-fee model, we shift the risk of efficiency from the taxpayer to the contractor.
+A fixed-fee model shifts the risk from the taxpayer to the contractor.
 This approach demands a disciplined process where experienced clinicians and legal experts work within a streamlined, tech-enabled workflow.
-The result is a transparent partnership where the government pays for outcomes, not hours.
+The result is a transparent partnership where taxpayer dollars pay for outcomes, not hours.

 Innovation as a Driver of Efficiency